Ventilators – An Overview within the Covid-19 Context

-Hackaday posted this informative article which summarises some basic principles to better understand lung function and the role ventilators play for those who cannot breath naturally due to an illness.
+Hackaday posted this informative article which summarises some basic principles to better understand lung function and the role ventilators play for those who cannot breathe naturally due to an illness.
 The article explains that our lungs take air in and pass it through smaller and smaller structures found in our lungs which allow tiny veins to absorb O2.
-CO2 in turn is released from our lungs and we exhale it back into the atmosphere.
+CO2, in turn, is released from our lungs and we exhale it back into the atmosphere.

 By exhaling the CO2 in your lungs, you enrich the air with oxygen by inhaling which increases the rate at which O2 can be absorbed into your blood.